 When I was just running 3 miles a day, I literally just laced up and went out the door.
 When I got home, I just went onto whatever I had going on that day.
 I never worried about my hip mobility or activating my glutes.
 Never worried if my form was going to cause runners knee, didn’t think twice about whether my hips were misaligned.
 I didn’t worry about finding shoes with the right arch support.
 I never considered compression gear.
 I just ran, did strength training when I wanted and that was it.

 Then I started running longer distances, and got my first running injury.
 That’s when I learned about hip alignment and doing workouts to strengthen your glutes in order to prevent knee injury.
 Then down the road I started having sore ankles and realized I should give compression gear a try.
 And then there’s the IT band pain, and the prehab involved in keeping that strong.
 I started having sore arches, and realized I had Accessory Navicular Syndrome.
+That led me on a quest to finding the right shoe (here are what I found to be the best running shoes for accessory navicular syndrome).
 And of course the literal pain in your butt- Piriformis syndrome-and learning what to do to prevent that from coming back.

 Maybe some distance runners haven’t had to worry about all this.
 Maybe I’m one of those people whose body isn’t quite cut out for long distance.
 Or maybe I’ve just made too many beginner mistakes, and have had to learn the hard way how to train properly.
 Whatever the case, I miss the days when I just went for a run without doing any prehab before or after.